Craig Murphy, Ph.D.

 Lauren LeComte, LICSW

-A licensed social worker, Lauren LeComte comes to the FEW Center with experience working in schools, outpatient clinics, and community-based case management.
-These varied experiences fostered a wide breadth of knowledge and perspectives that she utilizes today when supporting children, adolescents, and families.
+A licensed clinical social worker, Lauren LeComte comes to the FEW Center with experience working in schools, outpatient clinics, and community-based case management.
+These varied experiences fostered a wide breadth of knowledge and perspectives that she utilizes today when supporting adolescents, young adults, adults, and families.
 Lauren completed her graduate training at the University of Illinois after earning a bachelor’s degree from the University of Tampa.
-She has a passion for working with children and teens, focusing on meeting each client’s needs by building rapport and creating a safe, comfortable space for reflection and growth.
-She enjoys using mindfulness, cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), and expressive arts therapy to engage clients during treatment.
+She is passionate about working with teens, young adults, and adults focusing on meeting each client’s needs by building rapport and creating a safe, comfortable space for reflection and growth.
+She enjoys using mindfulness, cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), and acceptance and commitment therapy (ACT) to support long-lasting change for clients.
 Lauren has worked extensively with clients struggling with anxiety, depression, mood dysregulation, trauma, and complex family dynamics.
-She enjoys working with children, adolescents, and families to develop a better understanding of the challenges they face and generating strategies and solutions allowing clients to thrive.
+She has a knack for working with adolescents, men, and families to tackle difficult, yet meaningful, topics of conversation and to challenge perspective for optimal success.

 Leandro “Leo” Rosa, LICSW